MannAhalpara/Axon/README.md

 - ⚙️ Open traditional and UWP Windows apps
 - 🔍 Search YouTube, Google, and Wikipedia
 - 🖼️ Describe what's on your screen using image analysis
-- 💬 Ask general questions (via OpenAI-compatible API)
+- 💬 Ask general questions (via Llama by Meta)
 - 🗣️ Text-to-Speech using `pyttsx3` (fallback: `gTTS`)
 - 🔍 Fuzzy matching for commands (e.g., `whooo am i` → `who am i`)
 - 📝 Logs all interactions to `log.txt`